CUBRID/cubrid-testtools/doc/shell_ext_guide.md

 # 1. Test Objective

-There are some more flexible test cases that they require more than one test server (e.g., HA test with 1:1:2 nodes), or depend on repositories like `cubrid-testcases` or `cubrid-testcases-private` or `cubrid-testcases-private-ex`, or hold test server(s) exclusively, or connect test server with `'root'` to change configurations in system level, etc. In order to make such case automation, we make SHELL_EXT suite to implement advanced test.
+There are some more flexible test cases that they require more than one test server (e.g., HA test with 1:1:2 nodes), or depend on repositories like `cubrid-testcases` or `cubrid-testcases-private` or `cubrid-testcases-private-ex`, or hold test server(s) exclusively, or connect test server with `'root'` to change configurations in system level, and so on.
+In order to make such case automate, we make SHELL_EXT suite to implement advanced test.

 # 2. SHELL_EXT Test via CTP